Checkpoints

 Learn more about roles from the Understanding roles Guide.

-Task 3.
-Use the client libraries to access BigQuery from a service account
+Task 2.
+Use the client libraries to access BigQuery using a service account

-In this section, you will query the BigQuery public datasets from an instance with the help of a service account which has the necessary roles.
+In this section, you query the BigQuery public datasets from an instance with the help of a service account that has the necessary roles.

 Create a service account

-You will first create a new service account from the Cloud Console.
+First create a new service account from the console.

 -